sambev/ircbot/README.md

 Setup instructions:

-1. Install dependencies with `pip install -r requirements.txt`
+1. Install dependencies with `pip install -r requirements.txt`.
-2. create a config.cfg file for your wolfram keys
+2. create a config.cfg file with keys for wolfram and rottentomatoes.
 3. create a files directory with messages.json and user_info.json inside of it.
+4. create a log directory for the log files.

 If you don't have pip, use easy install or apt-get to get it